 Since 2020, the demand for food assistance continues to grow, as does the cost to provide food assistance, and food donations have not kept pace with demand.
 A historic number of Washingtonians – one in four people- rely on food banks, pantries, or meal programs for assistance, while an estimated 40% of the food produced in the United States is wasted (WSDA, 2024).
 A significant portion of this food is lost along the supply chain before it can reach those in need.
 Common barriers to edible food rescue include limited storage and transportation capacity, as well as insufficient funding and staffing.

-According to the Draft 2024 Washington State Hunger Relief Capacity Report, 77% of participating organizations serve their communities through food pantries.
+According to the Draft 2024 Washington State Hunger Relief Capacity Report, (University of Washington, 2025), 77% of participating organizations serve their communities through food pantries.
 Although the overall number of organizations reporting capacity challenges has declined slightly, the top five barriers remain consistent: availability of volunteers (59%), freezer space (59%), refrigerated space (59%), dry storage space (48%), and access to other necessary supplies (38%).
-Notably, 5.6% of organizations continue to refuse food donations due to capacity limitations—highlighting an ongoing gap between surplus and need (University of Washington, 2025).
+Notably, 5.6% of organizations continue to refuse food donations due to capacity limitations—highlighting an ongoing gap between surplus and need.

 Washington’s commitment to addressing food waste is not new.
 In 2019, the Legislature unanimously passed the Food Waste Reduction Act (RCW 70A.205.715), which set statewide goals to reduce food waste by 50% by 2030, relative to 2015 levels.
 A key component of this goal is the reduction of wasted edible food.